sanjiv-doorgapershad/shopping-liist/README.md

 - To test in browser:
     1. ionic serve

+- To prepare for android build:
+    1. npm run prepare-android

+- To prepare for ios build:
+    1. npm run prepare-ios

 - To build and deploy to android emulator:
     1. npm run emulator-android